The Private Wealth & Private Client Review: Poland

 - unrealised capital gains, referred to in Article 30da of the Personal Income Tax Act (exit tax).

-The richest Poles often derive their income from capital gains (dividends, interests, profit on the sale of shares) that are not covered by social security contributions, and are taxed with a 19 per cent flat-rate tax (whereas in Germany and Ireland it is 25 per cent and in Scandinavian countries it is more than 30 per cent).
+The richest Poles often derive their income from capital gains (dividends, interests, profits on the sale of shares) that are not covered by social security contributions, and are taxed at a 19 per cent flat-rate tax (whereas in Estonia, Latvia and Great Britain it is 20 per cent, in Germany, Spain and Italy it is approximately 26 per cent and in Scandinavian countries and France it is more than 30 per cent).
 Income from capital gains is not counted in the overall income.

-A taxpayer's personal and family situation may be taken into account in the tax system, especially in relation to income tax, in the form of reliefs and tax exemptions4.
+A taxpayer's personal and family situation may be taken into account in the tax system, especially in relation to income tax, in the form of reliefs and tax exemptions.5

 Poland, like most other EU countries, provides various tax credits, such as an internet tax credit, research and development tax credit, a tax credit for an individual retirement security account and a tax credit for charitable donations.
 Because the Polish tax system is in favour of families in many tax respects, a large part of tax credits concerns a taxpayer's personal situation.
 Therefore, Polish income tax provides a child tax credit, joint taxation (with children) of single parents and joint taxation of spouses, the aim of which is to ensure a family has a reduced financial burden.
 At this point, the preferential treatment of families also appears in gift and inheritance tax, where the immediate family members of the testator are exempted from tax.

 Owing to the fact that the Ministry of Finance's aim for 2019 was to increase the collection of income taxes and tighten the tax system, as of 2019, the following changes to the Polish Personal Income Tax Act entered into force:

 - exit tax (the tax on the transfer of assets abroad or change of tax residency of the taxpayer), not only for individuals but also for legal entities;